lmacakova/applied_statistics_r/README.md

 ## Problem 4: Type I Error
 Tasks:
 1. Generating three samples with 100 values each with numpy.random.standard_normal()
-2. Performing one-way ANOVA[^10] on the three samples in 10,000 trials and counting whenever a type I error occurs.
+2. Performing one-way ANOVA[^10] on the three samples in 10,000 trials and counting whenever a type I error occurs[^11].

 Solution: I generated 3 samples with 100 values, performed the ANOVA test in a loop of 10,000 trials, and counted the probability of type I error.